 - You're Gonna Miss Me (Original) The Gayle Harrod Band 3:44

-Gayle Harrod is a bit of a late-comer on the Mid-Atlantic Blues Scene.
+Gayle Harrod is living proof that it’s never to late.
 She began her public singing career in 2011 at the age of 42 with the Soul and Blues band Triple Shot.
 Since then she has performed with Classic Rock and Blues band Blues Deluxe and the Blues and R&B band Shakedown before bringing together some of the best musical talent in the area to form The Gayle Harrod Band.

 Gayle’s dynamic, imposing vocal performances have been described as moving, powerful, raw, emotional and expressive.
 She is equally at ease belting out a well-worn Blues standard or grooving on an iconic R&B classic.
 Gayle commands the stage with versatility and dynamic control, captivating audiences with forceful, full-powered vocals as well as showing off her softer side with a heartfelt delivery that can make a grown man cry.

-With her distinctive phrasing, soft-like-a-cashmere-sweater delivery or raucous growl that can rattle the rafters, she is reminiscent of greats like Etta James and Koko Taylor.
+With her distinctive phrasing and raucous growl that can rattle the rafters, she is reminiscent of greats like Etta James and Koko Taylor.
 Her gravelly vocal style makes people sit up and take notice, while her warm, soulful tone and smooth, R&B vocals get them grooving on the dance floor.
-She is able to connect with her audience on a personal level through her original lyrics and raw emotion and unique delivery of covers, transforming each song into her own.
+She is able to connect with her audience on a personal level through her original lyrics, soft-like-a-cashmere-sweater delivery and the raw emotion of a young Bonnie Raitt, and unique delivery of covers, transforming each song into her own.

 Stan TurkLead Guitar